KristianWB/ItJP_Excercise_2_4/Readme.txt

-Name of projekt is: Hello World!!!
+Name of projekt is: ConvertSquaremeterIntoFeet

 No prerequestes other than an IDE (ie. Intellij)